 Service dogs are a big responsibility in both time and money.

 The dog has to learn your commands and you have to practice with it every day.

 A great resource is Rover.com’s Ultimate Guide to Getting a Service Dog where you’ll find lists of organizations that can help guide you through the process.

 If you would like to train your pet dog to become your service dog, you can learn what is required in Rover’s How to Train Your Own Service Dog.

 Lastly, not everyone with anxiety or depression needs a service dog.

 You may already have a beloved pet that brings you a lot of comfort or you may consider getting a pet dog if you don’t already have one.

 You can also train your pet dog to be an emotional support dog which does not have to be as highly trained as a service dog.

 While any breed can be an emotional support dog, some breeds are easier to work with than others.

 Golden retrievers, labs, and labradoodles (or other types of doodles) are considered good choices due to their intelligence and calmness.

-Service Dogs for Anxiety and Depression: The Bottom Line
+Service Dogs for Anxiety and Depression: Take the Next Step

 Service dogs are trained to help their humans with specific needs.

-Service dogs can ease symptoms of depression and anxiety through exercise and routine, and provide calmness and comfort.
+Service dogs can ease symptoms of depression and anxiety through exercise and routine, while also providing calmness and comfort.